 This is how your apartment composter should be set up

-- Ground floor (at the very bottom): a bin that will recover the compost juice.
+- Ground floor (at the very bottom): a bin that will recover liquid compost juice.
 Nothing to do here.

 - 1st floor: a bin with tiny holes that are too small for worms to pass through.
-This will catch the ready-use compost.
+This will catch the ready-to-use compost.

 - 2nd floor: a bin with 4-inch (10 cm) holes covered with a wire mesh screen.

 - 4th floor: a bin with the bottom removed that will serve to increase the capacity of your tower (except if the 4th bin is already much deeper than the other ones).

 Additionally, remember to close the top bin with a lid with a couple small holes drilled into it, because worms prefer working in the dark.
 If you found Styrofoam bins for this, you can also paint your apartment composter with dark paint to block out the light.

 Once your apartment composter is ready: